 Qurbani is a religious due that is expected of every qualifying Muslim.
-Livestock animals are sacrificed in the name of Allah (SWT), with shares of meat being split three equal ways.
-This is to allow for those who live in even the most desperate of conditions to benefit from cuts of meat.
+Livestock animals are sacrificed in the name of Allah (SWT), with shares of meat being split in three equal ways.
+This is to allow those who live in even the most desperate of conditions to benefit from cuts of meat.

-The tradition stems from the sacrifice that Ibrahim (AS) was willing to make for his God, who had asked him to sacrifice what he held most dear to him which was his son, Ismail (AS).
+The tradition stems from the sacrifice that Ibrahim (AS) was willing to make for his God, who had asked him to sacrifice what he held most dear to him, which was his son, Ismail (AS).
 The two followed the direction of Allah (SWT) who, after witnessing Ibrahim (AS) and Ismail’s (AS) unwavering devotion, showed mercy and spared the young son, replacing him with a ram.

 As such, Qurbani is performed every year by Muslims around the world at Eid al-Adha (Bakra).
 There are rules that surround Qurbani and the act of giving that you should be aware of.
 Here, Children of Adam will clear up some of the most frequently asked questions about the rules of Qurbani.

 What is Qurbani?

 The Qurbani rules in Islam state that a qualifying animal must be sacrificed during the three days of Eid al-Adha in order to count as Qurbani.
 The animals that may be sacrificed include:

 - Sheep and goats at least one year of age